-Ah, car wash soap, one of my favorite products to have a debate over.
-Some car owners won’t have any issues telling you that all soaps are the same and the one you choose doesn’t matter.
-Others, like me, will stick to a few choices and maybe even just one.
-For most car owners, once you get “good enough” results from your car wash soap, there’s little reason to try another product.
-The more important question is, how do you know if your results are good enough?
+I always find it interesting to read online discussions about car wash soaps.
+For many car owners, all car wash soaps are the same and the one they use doesn’t matter.
+For others, they’ll stick to a few reputable choices and maybe even just one.
+Generally, once you get “good enough” results from your car wash soap, you have little reason to try another product.
+After all, your car looks clean after the wash right?

 1. Top pick: Chemical Guys Mr. Pink Foaming Car Wash Soap